prioritizr/prioritizr/docs/reference/eval_rank_importance.md

     the budget defined for the first increment.
 When this step is repeated during subsequent increments, the objective will be overwritten with with the budget defined for the next increment.
-    Additionally, if an argument to the `extra_args` parameter is specified, this argument is used when overwriting the objective.
+    Additionally, if `extra_args` is specified, then these values are used when overwriting the objective.

 5. The modified problem is solved to generate a solution.
 Due to the steps used to modify the problem (i.e., steps 3 and 4), the newly